MirolimMajidov/BookHub/README.md

 # BookHub
-This application for implementing and testing Argo CD
+This is an open-source ASP.Net Web API application for implementing and testing Kubernetes, Argo CD and Elasticsearch